-The Cheakamus River (pron.
-CHEK-a-moose) is a tributary of the Squamish River beginning on the west slopes of Outlier Peak in Garibaldi Provincial Park.
+The Cheakamus River is a tributary of the Squamish River beginning on the west slopes of Outlier Peak in Garibaldi Provincial Park.

 The portion of the river that can be accessed easily from Whistler has a network of dual-use hiking and biking trails running along either side of its banks – making it the perfect place for a sunny afternoon wander.

 To get there: drive, bike or take the bus (#1 & #2 south) from Whistler village on Highway 99 for around 8km.
 Turn left at the Function Junction/Cheakamus crossing.
 Follow Cheakamus Lake Road a short way until the road bends to the right to cross a bridge.
 Before the bridge turn left onto the fire service road.
 At the fork take the left road.
 You can park at the pull-in on the right and you’ll see Farside Trail running next to you on the right in the trees.

 Local knowledge: If the bus turns right into Function Junction, don’t panic.
 Press the bell and get off at the first stop and walk 1 minute back across the highway.

 When you enter the fire service road you’ll come across this fork in the road.
 Left will take you to the Farside Trail and Cheakamus Lake trail, and right will take you to Riverside Trail and Loggers Lake trail.

 Local knowledge: Farside Trail and Riverside Trail are collectively known to locals as the “Riverside Loop” because they join up via a suspension bridge about 2 km up river.
 Most people start on Riverside Trail, cross the suspension bridge and come back on Farside Trail to this point (above).
 In total the 4.5km loop takes around 2 hours, depending your pace.